luispedro/cq/markup/README.txt

 separate function which takes advantage of Haskell's laziness made of the rest of the code much easier.

+Finally, this was my first larger piece of code in Haskell (I started learning it a few weeks back), so I was still struggling with it: for a while I hadn't realised that my unit tests weren't running because I wasn't forcing evaluation!
+So it all passed even when the main programme seemed broken.

 ** Author

 Luis Pedro Coelho <luis@luispedro.org>